terencehonles/mailman/README.txt

 Mailman - The GNU Mailing List Management System Copyright (C) 1998-2008 by the Free Software Foundation, Inc.
-51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA

 INTRODUCTION

-    This is GNU Mailman, a mailing list management system distributed under the terms of the GNU General Public License (GPL).
+    This is GNU Mailman, a mailing list management system distributed under the terms of the GNU General Public License (GPL) version 3 or later.
 The name of this software is spelled "Mailman" with a leading capital `M' but with a lower case second `m'.
 Any other spelling is incorrect.

     Mailman is written in Python, a free object-oriented scripting language.
     Python is available for all platforms that Mailman is supported on, which